ssd129/site145236987/about.md

 Dipl.Eng., Production and Management Engineering - 2015

 ### BIOGRAPHY
 I was born in Thessaloniki on 31 July 1992 and I brought up in Alexandria.
 During the year 2010 I moved to Xanthi for studies in Industrial Engineering at Democritus University of Thrace and I received my Diploma (equivalent to Master of Engineering) in 2015.
-Right now I have returned in my native city, to fulfill a postgraduate studies program in Informatics at Aristotle University of Thessaloniki.
+Right now I have returned in my native city, to fulfill a postgraduate studies program in Computer Science department at Aristotle University of Thessaloniki.

 ### RESEARCH INTERESTS
 Computational Intelligence